Dynamics of finite inhomogeneous particle systems with exclusion interaction

 \section{Abstract}

 We study finite particle systems on the one-dimensional integer lattice, where each particle performs a continuous-time nearest-neighbour random walk, with jump rates intrinsic to each particle, subject to an exclusion interaction which suppresses jumps that would lead to more than one particle occupying any site.
-We show that the particle jump rates determine explicitly a unique partition of the system into maximal stable sub-systems, and that this partition can be obtained by a linear-time algorithm of elementary steps, as well as by solving a finite non-linear system.
-The internal configuration of each stable sub-system possesses an explicit product-geometric limiting distribution, and each stable sub-system obeys a strong law of large numbers with an explicit speed; the characteristic parameters of each stable sub-system are simple functions of the rate parameters for the corresponding particles.
-For the case where the entire system is stable, we prove a central limit theorem describing the fluctuations around the law of large numbers.
-Our approach draws on ramifications, in the exclusion context, of classical work of Goodman and Massey on unstable Jackson queueing networks.
+We show that the particle jump rates determine explicitly a unique partition of the system into maximal stable sub-systems, and that this partition can be obtained by a linear-time algorithm using only elementary arithmetic.
+The internal configuration of each stable sub-system possesses an explicit product-geometric limiting distribution, and the location of each stable sub-system obeys a strong law of large numbers with an explicit speed; the characteristic parameters of each stable sub-system are simple functions of the rate parameters for the corresponding particles.
+For the case where the entire system is stable, we provide a central limit theorem describing the fluctuations around the law of large numbers.
+Our approach draws on ramifications, in the exclusion context, of classical work of Goodman and Massey on partially-stable Jackson queueing networks.